Jessicavazm/JessicaVaz_T3A1/README.md

     console.log(Object.entries(person)); // [["name", "Jessica"], ["age", 30]]

 #### This keyword
-.this keyword is used to access and manipulate other properties of the same object. <b>This keyword</b> refers to the object executing the function.
+<b>.this</b> keyword is used to access and manipulate other properties of the same object.
+This keyword refers to the object executing the function.
 It's important to mention that the value of 'this' can change, making 'this' very dynamic.

 Example: